|

 Common Early Signs and Symptoms of Cataracts

 Understanding cataract signs and symptoms is essential because early recognition allows timely consultation and better treatment outcomes.
+Below are some of the most common signs of cataract in the eye:

 One of the most common early signs of cataract is vision that appears blurred, cloudy, or hazy, even when using corrective lenses.
-People often describe this as feeling like they’re looking through a foggy window.
+People often describe this as feeling like they’re looking through a foggy window. |

 Another key symptom is heightened sensitivity to light and glare.
-Bright sunlight or headlights might cause discomfort or dazzle your vision more than before, making everyday tasks like driving at night challenging.
+Bright sunlight or headlights might cause discomfort or dazzle your vision more than before, making everyday tasks like driving at night challenging. |

 Many people with early cataracts notice halos, rings, or starbursts around lights, especially at night.
-This effect often becomes more pronounced in dim environments.
+This effect often becomes more pronounced in dim environments. |

-- Fading or Yellowing of Colours
+Fading or yellowing of colours |

-Changes in colour perception are a less obvious but important sign.
-Colours may appear dull, muted, or yellowish as the lens loses clarity.
+Changes in colour perception are a less obvious but one of the important symptoms of cataract eye.
+Colours may appear dull, muted, or yellowish as the lens loses clarity. |

 If your eyeglasses or contact lens prescription seems to change frequently without corresponding improvements in vision, it could suggest early lens clouding.
-This is often an overlooked early indicator.
+This is often an overlooked early indicator. |

 Night vision may deteriorate before daylight vision because reduced light levels make the effects of lens clouding more apparent.
-Difficulty reading street signs or navigating dimly lit areas can be early warning signs.
+Difficulty reading street signs or navigating dimly lit areas can be early warning signs. |

 Some individuals experience double vision or multiple images in one eye, not both, which can be associated with uneven clouding of the lens.
-This symptom may come and go in the early stages.
+This symptom may come and go in the early stages. |

 How to Detect Cataracts: When to Seek an Eye Examination